MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-excel.md

 [This article is prerelease documentation and is subject to change.]

-To start with data from Excel frist [create an app from scratch from Excel](../get-started-create-from-blank.md).
+To start with data from Excel, first [create an app from scratch from Excel](../get-started-create-from-blank.md).
 Then, drop the OneDrive or any other cloud data source that stores your Excel file.

 1. Sign in to [Power Apps](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
 1. From the home screen select, **Start with data** > **Connect to external data** > **Excel**.